 Moments of Cultural Discovery on our New for 2017 Vacations

 The best way to become immersed in the local culture of any destination is by learning about the native history, traditions, and cuisine first-hand.
 This is why we tie in engaging off-the-trail activities into each day spent on tour so our guests experience the world as travelers, and not tourists.
-We’ve already announced seven new vacations for the 2017 season in amazing locales ranging from Italy to New Mexico to Ireland.
+We’ve already announced seven new vacations for the 2017 season in amazing locales ranging from Italy to Ireland.
 To give you a sample of the fascinating cultural experiences you’ll enjoy when you travel with VBT, check out this list of top cultural highlights on our newest biking and walking vacations.

 Truffle Hunting in Piedmont

 After spending a morning biking through vast stretches of vineyards, you’ll meet a truffle farmer—or trifolao—and go on a “hunt” for some of the world’s most expensive mushrooms.
 That’s right, truffles are actually a type of fungus, and grow in the forests of Piedmont.
 The trifolao and his trusty dog—Italy banned the usage of pigs in truffle hunting 30 years ago—will show you how they find, choose and preserve their truffles.
 And the best part is that you’ll get to taste the results of your hunt at the end of the day!

 You’ll hunt for truffles on day 6 of our Cycling Piedmont: Into Italy’s Slow Food Farmland tour.

 Visit with a 23rd Generation Family in their 17th-Century House in Ireland